breatheco-de/content/src/content/lesson/what-is-sql-database.md

 #### 1. Tables

 In a database, a "table" is an information entity with "People", "Cars", "Events", etc. The rows contain the information related to the characteristics, each row being a column.
 So, if we have a table called "People", it may contain columns for "First name", "Last name", "ID", etc. A row would have the values corresponding to a person.
 For example, a row could be "Luis", "Perez Gomez", "123456789Z".
-The table is the **only structure** capable of storing data via SQL.
+The "table" is the **only structure** capable of storing data via SQL.

 #### 2. Rows